Mandan language: Phonology

-Morphology
+Grammar

 Mandan is a subject–object–verb language.

 Mandan has a system of allocutive agreement and so different grammatical forms may be used that depend on the gender of the addressee.
 Questions asked of men must use the suffix -oʔsha: the suffix -oʔną is used to ask of women.
 Likewise, the indicative suffix is -oʔsh to address men, -oʔre to address women.
 The same goes for the imperative: -ta (male), -ną (female).

 Mandan verbs include a set of postural verbs, which encode the shapes of the subject of the verb: